The EDD () is a government agency in California that offers various services to companies, job searchers, and employees.

-In addition, you For direct deposits, your bank’s name and address are required.
+In addition, you For direct deposits, you’ll need your bank’s name and address.

-You can transfer funds from your EDD card to your bank account after the direct deposit clears.
-Whenever the cash arrive, you can also move them from your bank account to another one.
+You can transfer money from your EDD card to your bank account once the direct deposit has cleared.
+Also, once the payments are received, you can move the money from your bank account to another one.

-See our Chime ATM and ACH direct deposit caps guide.
+See our Chime ATM and ACH direct deposit limits guide.

 Where Can You Withdraw Money From Your Unemployment Card?

-Your unemployment card can be used to withdraw money in a variety of ways.
+You can get money from your unemployment card in a variety of ways.

-- EDD Card Withdraw – Use the card to Get money from ATMs, banks, and credit unions to get quick cash.
+- EDD Card Withdraw – Use the card to Obtain cash from ATMs, banks, and credit unions to get quick cash.

 - Cash Back – Get cash back when using a debit card from gas stations, grocery stores, wholesale clubs, and select retailers.

-- Holders of Bank of America ATM EDD cards are entitled to complimentary ATM withdrawals.
-The debit card also offers two free withdrawals per month from ATMs that are not owned by Bank of America.
-Also, you can take money out of any ATM that takes Visa cards.
+- Bank of America ATM EDD cardholders are eligible for free ATM withdrawals.
+Each month, the debit card entitles you to two free withdrawals from non-Bank of America ATMs.
+You can also withdraw money from any ATM that accepts Visa cards.

 Does the EDD Debit Card Charge a Fee to Use?

-- Cash withdrawals are free in pharmacies, grocery stores, and US Post Office facilities.
+- Free cash withdrawals are available in pharmacies, grocery stores, and US Post Office facilities.

 - You get two free ATM withdrawals at non-Bank of America locations each month.